caporaso-lab/developing-with-qiime2/_sources/plugins/how-to-guides/distribute-on-gh.md

 (share-on-github)=
-# Distributing plugins on GitHub
+# Distribute plugins on GitHub

 GitHub is a straight-forward way to share your QIIME 2 plugin.
 This tutorial will walk you through creating a QIIME 2 plugin from template, and then sharing it with installation instructions on GitHub.